haruki-m/shub.ai/privacy-policy.markdown

 ## Your Choices

 - **Account Information**: You can update or delete your account information at any time by accessing your account settings within the app.
+If deleting your account, all data associated to your account (email address, profile picture, and name) will be deleted.
 - **Email Communications**: You can opt out of receiving promotional emails by following the unsubscribe instructions provided in those emails.

 ## Children's Privacy